henfiber/hass_speedport_plus_cli/README.md

     ...
 ```

-If it's not the case, then you should adjust the queries above accordingly.
+If it's not the case, then you should adjust the queries above accordingly
+(you may need to change `FROM "state"` with `FROM "sensor.speedport_plus_status"` or whatever entity name you have defined).